gino-reinke/gino-reinke.github.io/README.md

 ## Features

-- **Home Page**: A brief introduction about myself and my professional journey.
 - **Projects**: A detailed showcase of my notable projects with descriptions and links.
 - **Resume**: A list of my technical and professional skills.
 - **Contact**: Methods to get in touch, including email and phone.